michaelairola/cookbook/_posts/2025-05-05-smoked-tri-tip.md

       Remove tri-tip from Traeger and let rest for 10-15 minutes.
 Cut against the grain, then serve.
 ---

 I have stolen this recipe from Traeger's [website](https://www.traeger.com/recipes/smoked-tri-tip).
-This is just a more succint version of their recipe.